Continuing Nursing Studies offers professional development courses, re-entry programs, and post-basic specialty programs based on assessed needs.

 These courses will be offered during the same year at all sites, but the semester of course offering may vary with each site.

 Students in the BScN (Collaborative) Program will do all nursing courses at the Centre’s Forest Road Campus.
 Non-nursing courses are completed at the St. John’s Campus of Memorial University.
-Schedules are planned to keep commuting time between the two campuses to a minimum.
+Schedules are planned to keep the commuting time between the two campuses to a minimum.

 Full course descriptions are located on Memorial University’s Calendar.